altwalker/altwalker/docs/demo.md

 #### offline and walk

-`altwalker offline -m models/default.json "random(edge_coverage(100) && vertex_coverage(100))" > steps`
+`altwalker offline -m models/default.json "random(edge_coverage(100) && vertex_coverage(100))" -f steps.json`

 Altwalker generates a valid path throgh the test graph.
-- starts graphwalker services and runs offline command to generate a list of valid steps through the graph.
+- runs graphwalker offline command to generate a list of valid steps through the graph.

-`altwalker walk tests ./steps`
+`altwalker walk tests ./steps.json`
-Altwalker walks on the steps in `./steps` file.
+Altwalker walks on the steps in `./steps.json` file.
 - reads steps from file
 - executes, in the order from file, the tests in `tests` package associated with each step